Good Faith (Madeon album): Composition

-Leclercq selected the album title "Good Faith" several years prior to its release.
+Leclercq selected the album title Good Faith several years prior to its release.
 He states that he enjoys both the "spiritual" and "candid, legal" interpretations of the title, and that he found both words to be profound and evocative of the idea behind the album.

 Leclercq has stated although that he meant for the choirs and soul singers on the album to sound like they were taken from other songs, the album contains no use of sampling.
 Leclercq instead opted to record live choirs and solo gospel singers.
 In addition, he also recorded live drums and numerous live instruments.
 When recording his first and previous studio album Adventure, Leclercq provided vocals for three tracks.
 He has also spoken about how writing and performing the vocals for his and Porter Robinson's single "Shelter" caused him to want to stray away from having traditional features to lean more towards performing the vocals himself citing a wish for the album to feel like "more of an embodied artist project".
 Leclercq provides vocals for every song on Good Faith, aside from "Heavy With Hoping".

-Good Faith takes inspiration from R&B, hip hop, gospel, and funk music, while also being influenced by Leclercq's background producing nu-disco, French house, and EDM.
-He states he listened to artists that he adjectively describes as "so Good Faith": Tame Impala, Jamie xx, The Zombies, Anderson .Paak, Chance the Rapper, and The Weeknd.
+Good Faith takes inspiration from R&B, hip-hop, gospel, and funk music, while also being influenced by Leclercq's background producing nu-disco, French house, and EDM.
+He states he listened to artists that he adjectively describes as "so Good Faith": Tame Impala, Jamie xx, The Zombies, Anderson .Paak, Chance the Rapper, and the Weeknd.

 Technical aspects

 Leclercq is adept in various vocal processing techniques.
 He uses them throughout his past releases as well as in Good Faith.
 In many of the album's tracks, Leclercq most notably uses vocal chopping on R&B style vocals in "Dream Dream Dream", "Nirvana" and "Be Fine", as well as chopping his own vocals in "Miracle".
 Another technique carried over into the album from previous releases like "Shelter", "Beings", and "Zephyr", is Leclercq's liberal use of "formant shifting".
 This technique shifts peaks in a frequency spectrum to adjust the "openness" of the human voice.
-This causes Leclercq's voice to sound significantly more or less deep(e.g. in "No Fear No More", "Be Fine") while still singing the same pitch.
+This causes Leclercq's voice to sound significantly more or less deep while still singing the same pitch.
 Leclercq also processes his voice using a pitch correction software to a more distinct degree in Good Faith than in "Shelter" or any tracks off of Adventure.

 He also employs classic house music techniques like kick drum side-chaining, which is heavily used in "Mania".
 He also uses fast arpeggiation with little attack in most of the tracks to add "flutter".
 He utilizes classic nu-disco and French house style bass-lines, clap patterns, and synth sounds, reminiscent of Leclercq's signature sound from previous releases as exemplified in "No Fear No More" and "All My Friends".